greeghost/AoC-2022/README.md

 - Day 8: Some things could be factorized between the 4 directions in both functions, just did not have the motivation to do it.
 - Day 9: I used an iterator as the input because I did not want to keep track of the index of the last instruction, or to `pop(0)` them because of the complexity.
 This means I had to duplicate it for the two parts, which I am not really happy about.
 Another solution could be found.
 - Day 10: Part 1 and part 2 are really independent in this one, which bothers me.
 I would like it if there was some reusing of part 1 in part 2.
+- Day 11: As I am writing this, I am refactoring the code into classes to make it nicer.
+However, I am not working on another solution for the weird `eval` + `MAGIC_OPERATION_CONSTANT` hack I made up to not parse the `Operation: ...` line at 6 AM.